 I need clarity, I need understanding, I need CLOSURE.
 And this the « Why » behind this blog.

 To be even more honest, I also started to share my personal experience to exorcise my pain and frustration towards their judgement.
 Therefore, I secretly hope that they will not recognize themselves if they ever put their hand on this blog.
+I couldn’t bear the emotional pain it could trigger for them.

 I say what I need to say in writing and this is the therapy I chose to try and feel better.
 The outside world is my biggest chance and also my scariest enemy and my new life partner seems more like a burden than of any help.

 This sickness is affecting me everyday in ways I could have never imagined and it is probably going to last longer than expected.
-It is literally changing Me as well as every single part of my poor little existence.
+It is literally changing Me as well as every single part of my tiny little existence.

 I am an imposter because I spent years pretending to be normal while suffering in secret.
 Why ? because I was afraid of rejection and judgment.